City-Bureau/scrapy-sentry-errors/README.md

 cd example_project
 ```

 5. Simulate a failed spider run.
-If properly configured, the spider will log an error to your Sentry account:
+The spider will log an error to your Sentry account:
 ```
 scrapy crawl example
 ```